ItzLoonie/TownOfHostPlus/README.md

 - Code that prevents TOHTOR devs from being banned removed
 - Changed the modded options icon to the kill button so it feels more "vanilla"
 - Impostor and madmate color adjusted to match the vanilla color (#ff0000 -> #ff1313)
-- Crewmate roles now use the same color as a normal crewmate (opens up to more colors for neutrals and modifiers)
+- Assassin is now a modifier!

 ### Fixes
 - Double cooldown bug fixed